Linguistic development of Genie: Assessment of Genie

 Early accounts of Genie expressed varying degrees of optimism about her language acquisition, and in her dissertation Curtiss argued that, while Genie's speech was still considerably different from that of most people, her, "language performance often does not reflect her underlying linguistic ability".
-An independent 2006 review of Genie's case concluded that Curtiss' dissertation displayed an unwarranted degree of positivity about Genie's progress and prognosis, pointing out that by the time of its completion Genie's language had clearly regressed from her treatment in foster care.
-Curtiss' accounts of Genie after her dissertation all acknowledged that Genie's vocabulary had steadily broadened, and argued that she clearly learned some basic grammar, but all had more negative evaluations of Genie's speech.
+An independent 2006 review of Genie's case argued that Curtiss' dissertation displayed an unwarranted degree of positivity about Genie's progress and prognosis, pointing out that by the time of its completion Genie's language had clearly regressed from her treatment in foster care.
+Curtiss' accounts of Genie after her dissertation, starting in 1978, acknowledged that Genie's vocabulary had steadily broadened and argued that she clearly learned some basic grammar, but all had more negative evaluations of Genie's speech.
 In these writings, Curtiss concluded that she had never learned any meaningful amount of grammar.
 In later interviews Curtiss said that Genie could communicate messages using language but did not speak in real sentences, and Russ Rymer wrote that, based on conversations with Curtiss and documents she shared with him, she seemed to view the summer of 1972 as the point at which Genie's linguistic abilities plateaued.